port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 # Microservice Dependency Mapping

-Using Port, it is very easy to implement and track package dependency mapping for your microservices.
+Using Port, it is very easy to implement and track package dependency mapping for your microservices, which can be useful, for example, while trying to investigate a dependency related issue or bug, or while checking for security issues.

 :::tip
-All relevant files and resources for this guide are available [**HERE**](https://github.com/port-labs/demo-node-project)
+All relevant files and resources for this guide are available [**HERE**](https://github.com/port-labs/demo-node-project) for the `yarn.lock` use-case, and [**HERE**](https://github.com/port-labs/demo-node-poject-npm) for the `package.json` use-case.
 :::

 ## Goal

-In this guide you will implement a pacakge dependency mapping between your microservices and the code packages and libraries they use.
+In this guide you will implement a package dependency mapping between your microservices and the code packages and libraries they use.

 ## Example

-In this example we will review a use-case for maintaining package dependencies for a Microservice in a mono-repo environment.
+In this example we will review a 2 use-cases for maintaining package dependencies for a Microservice.

-Our development environment is Node and we manage our packages using [yarn v2+](https://yarnpkg.com/getting-started).
+1. A single-microservice Node project managed by npm.
+2. A mono-repo, multi-microservice Node project which is managed by [yarn v2+](https://yarnpkg.com/getting-started).

 ### Use-case setup